SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/02-Streams.md

 The `.write()` method takes three arguments:

-The chunk is usually a buffer, unless we configure the stream differently.
+The chunk is usually, a buffer unless we configure the stream differently.

 The encoding argument is needed in that case, but usually we can ignore it.

 The callback is a function that we need to call after we are done processing the data chunk.

 It is what signals whether the write was successful or not.

 To signal a failure, call the callback with an error object.

 ```js
 const { Writable } = require('stream');